a1b10/cl-xlsx/README.md

      (rowN-element-1 rowN-element-2 ... rowN-element-k))
 ```
 - Only numbers are currently correctly parsed into numbers.
 All other cell values are returned as strings.

-We suggest you to write your own functions to distinguish different formats (e.g. dates) and represent them correctly from the strings.
+We suggest you to write your own functions to distinguish different formats (e.g. dates) and to write your own transformation functions of e.g. the dates.

 ## Retrieve only sheet names